beerfekt/Symfony4-Basics/README.md

     chmod +x setup.sh

+4.1 Check if laravel/homestead box is already installed:

+  vagrant box list

+4.2 If it's not installed, open setup.sh and uncomment in the line:

+  vagrant box add laravel/homestead

-4. Run the script:
+5. Run the script:

     ./setup.sh

+6. Add the .env file into the project

-5. Add email-config into the .env (projekt-name/.env)
+7. Add email-config into the .env (projekt-name/.env) (for sending emails from the form)

 ## Entwicklungsumgebung: